The Whitey Album: Background and composition

 We actually embraced Madonna's joie de vivre, her celebrity.
 We did that record and everybody felt we were crazy, and some people lambasted us for giving her some kind of credibility in the underground.
 But she already had credibility, as far as I was concerned; she was already a part of the downtown scene.
 I don't think she capitalised on it.

-"Tough Titty Rap" and "Into the Groove(y)" are the same versions as the ones that appeared on the single released two years earlier.
-However Mike Watt's version of "Burnin' Up" is his four-track demo of the song, recorded prior to the version that appeared on the 1986 single.
+"Tough Titty Rap" and "Into the Groovey" are the same versions as the ones that appeared on the single released two years earlier.
+However, Mike Watt's version of "Burnin' Up" is his four-track demo of the song, recorded prior to the version that appeared on the 1986 single.
 Recorded in his home, Watt sings and plays all instruments and it is his only contribution to the album.

-The album includes a hip-hop version of "Making the Nature Scene" which is different from the original version which appeared on Confusion is Sex.
+The album includes a hip-hop version of "Making the Nature Scene" which is different from the original version which appeared on Confusion Is Sex.
 The second track, "(Silence)", is a titular one minute gap of silence intended as a tribute to John Cage.
 The cover of Robert Palmer's "Addicted to Love" was recorded by Gordon in a Karaoke booth; Gordon made the song's video at a make-your-own-video booth at Macy's.